 The Butterfly Tree works only in Zambia, one of the poorest countries in the world.
 Decimated by the HIV and AIDS pandemic and the constant fight against malignant malaria, Zambia relies heavily on international aid.
-There are a number of global NGO’s providing immunisation, research, medical supplies and mosquito nets, but sadly there is never enough to go round.
-The areas that seem to be neglected are the remote villages so this is where The Butterfly Tree has concentrated most of our work.
-However we are now ‘spreading our wings’ and are doing projects in four Chiefdoms in the Southern Province, covering a distance of 250 kilometres from the town of Livingstone and our base at Mukuni Village.
+There are a number of global NGO’s providing immunisation, research, medical supplies and mosquito nets, unfortunately there is never enough to go round.
+The areas that seem to be neglected are the remote villages so this is where The Butterfly Tree has concentrated most of its work.
+Safe water, health and education facilities are sadly lacking in these rural communities.
+We have now ‘spread our wings’ and initiated projects in four Chiefdoms in the Southern Province of Zambia, covering a distance of 250 kilometres from the town of Livingstone and our base at Mukuni Village.

 Two thirds of Zambia’s population live on less than fifty pence (one dollar) a day and yet it is one of the most expensive countries in Southern Africa, with inflation rates soaring every year.
 From the onset we concluded that the only way to make a real difference was to concentrate in one area at a time, tackling poverty from all angles.
 We are now working in three Chiefdoms within the Kazungula and Livingstone Districts of Southern Province, developing the health and education facilities.
 A great deal of improvements can be seen with the addition of news schools, clinics and access to safe, clean water.
 Once these communities have the essentials in place it is vital to introduce income-generating activities in order to create sustainability.